tevanoff/beer_bash/README.md

 See what tasty beverages are on tap at your favorite place, directly from your command line.

-Currently, this only pulls from BeerMenus, but perhaps that will change...
+This only pulls from BeerMenus currently, but perhaps that will change.

 ## Installation